amiroslaw/languide/README.md

 # Languide
-[Languide website](https://languide.herokuapp.com/) you have to wait a while for restarting spring The web application for learning foreign languages.
+[Languide website](https://languide.herokuapp.com/) you have to wait a while for restarting spring.

+The web application for learning foreign languages.
 The application easily compares the texts from two languages sentence by sentence.
 This note could have tags and can be saved in a notebook.
 You can create a dictionary from select words.
 __Notice__: This app is in developer stage.